algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/funcSpecsTEMP.md

     There is a single lose condition : being touched by a ghost.<br>The player can lose 4 times before getting a game over.

+    - #### Player
+    The player play as Pac-Man, a yellow ball with a mouth.
+It can move in 4 directions : Up, Down, Left, Right.
+The movement speed change from level to level.

+    The player can eat Gums to gain points.
+The player can eat Super Gum (the bigger pink dots in the maze) to enter what is called Fright Mode.

     - #### Environment

     The game is played in a maze with this exact layout.
     <p align="center"><img src="./pictures/PAC-MAN-game1.png" alt="Pac-Man game" width="500"/></p>
     Neither the player nor the ghost can cross the blue lines.
     The maze does not change from one level to the other.<br>When the player or ghost go through the gate at the left and right side of the maze, they reapear at the other end of the level.

+    - #### Fruits

+    Fruits can appear in the maze twice per game when the player eats a specific amount of Gums. fruits only stay on screen for a short period of time.

+    - ##### Fright mode

+    In Fright Mode the player can move faster and can now eat ghost without dieing.
+When in this state the objectives becomes to eat the ghost. at higher level Fright Mode get shorter and shorter.

 - ### ➤ 2) Personas Definition